 The Yoga of Sound

-The fundamental nature of sound is indicated by its centrality to human awareness.
+Sound is at the core of human awareness.
 As we are born and when we die, hearing is the first of the senses to appear and the last to disappear.
-Sound offers a key to mastery of our life by unlocking life’s mechanism; Naad Yoga turns that key.
+Sound offers a key to conscious mastery of our life by unlocking life’s mechanism – Naad Yoga turns that key.

 The Sikh tradition incorporates a highly developed form of Naad Yoga created by Guru Nanak (the first Sikh Guru).
 It embraces the ancient Indian musical system of raags (ragas).
-‘Raag’ means ‘mood’, and each raag employs a particular combination of notes and rules of emphasis to evoke its characteristic emotional state.
+‘Raag’ means ‘mood’, and each raag evokes its characteristic emotional state by employing a particular combination of notes with rules of tone and emphasis.

 The scripture Siri Guru Granth Sahib contains 60 raags, individually prescribed for the recitation of the shabads (sacred verses) that constitute most of the text.
 The title of each shabad instructs which specific raag should be used to sing it.
 This alliance of music and words gives access to a deeper message, absorbed beyond intellectual understanding.

 The rendition of the sacred verses of the Siri Guru Granth Sahib in the prescribed raags is variously called Gurmat Sangeet, Kirtan, Sikh Music and Naad Yoga.
 The internal process is the same, whatever the name.

 When all the musical instructions in their titles are applied, the shabads can be a pure and true medium for Naad Yoga, guiding the mind through the maze of moods towards the consciousness of the soul and Creator.
 Each mood is grasped in a positive context – the protective wisdom of the soul – and can be cultivated or released.
 The soul is the part of our consciousness that is ‘plugged in’ to the energy source of truth and love, and when it is allowed to sound, it leads the mind there too.